Nepotism: Belgium

 Over the past decade, criticism has been growing over the creation of political dynasties in Belgium.
 This phenomenon has been explained by the fact that prominent party members control the ranking of candidates on party lists for elections and a candidate's place on a list determines who is elected.
 Another justification for the phenomenon is the importance of name recognition for collecting votes.

-Claims of nepotism have been made against Bruno Tobback, the son of senator and former minister Louis Tobback, a member of the Flemish socialists, became the Belgian federal government's minister for the pensions and environment at 35 in 2005.
+Claims of nepotism have been made against Bruno Tobback, the son of senator and former minister Louis Tobback, a member of the Flemish socialists.
+He became the Belgian federal government's minister for pensions and environment at 35 in 2005.
 Alexander De Croo, the son of former speaker of the Belgian parliament Herman De Croo, ran for the leadership of his father's party Open VLD at age 33.
-Finally there is the example of Maya Detiège, the daughter of former mayor of the city of Antwerp Leona Detiège, who herself is the daughter of the former mayor of Antwerp Frans Detiège.
+Finally, there is the example of Maya Detiège, the daughter of former mayor of the city of Antwerp Leona Detiège, who herself is the daughter of the former mayor of Antwerp Frans Detiège.

-Among other examples are former minister Freya Vandenbossche and senator Jean Jacques De Gucht, being the daughter and son of respectively former minister Luc Vandenbossche and former minister Karel De Gucht.
+Among other examples are former minister Freya Van Den Bossche and senator Jean-Jacques De Gucht, being the daughter and son, respectively, of former minister Luc Vandenbossche and former minister Karel De Gucht.

+Brazil

+In Brazil, nepotism heavily affects the integrity of public institutions, including audit bodies responsible for overseeing executive decisions.
+Studies indicate that around 30% of audit judges are directly related to other politicians, creating a network of familial ties that can lead to conflicts of interest and reduce the effectiveness of independent oversight (Transparency International, 2023).
+This high rate of nepotism often results in biased audit outcomes, eroding public trust and obstructing fair governance.
+The presence of such familial networks within regulatory bodies not only compromises transparency but also perpetuates inefficiency and corruption, limiting reform efforts across Brazil's political landscape (Instituto Não Aceito Corrupção, 2022).

 Cambodia

 Prime Minister Hun Sen and senior members of Parliament are known for their hand in getting family members into government positions.
 In the 2013 Cambodian parliamentary elections, at least eight candidates were sons of high-ranking Cambodian People's Party officials.
-All ruling party sons lost, but were eventually appointed into high-ranking government positions.
+All sons of the ruling party lost but were eventually appointed to high-ranking government positions.

 China

-For the past 3,000 years, nepotism has been common in China's clan and extended family based culture.
+For the past 3,000 years, nepotism has been common in China's clan and extended family-based culture.
 Confucius wrote about the importance of balancing "filial piety with merit".
 The clan-based feudal system collapsed during Confucius' lifetime, yet nepotism has continued through the modern age.